kbredies/gratopy/doc/source/installation.rst

     export PYOPENCL_CTX=<context_number>

-The context number can, for instance, be determined by
+The context number can, for instance, be determined in python by
 ::

    import pyopencl